 A numeric Version property: Makes it easier to write applications that need to know which version of Conga they have available.

 Experimental UDP support: Undocumented; contact support@dyalog.com for more information.

+Numerous new samples and tools.

 Version

 New function to return the version of Conga as an integer 30001334, if an three element 4 bytes interger vector is pass it is filled out with the same numbers.